kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ### 6. Who are the players right now?
 How big are they?

 This is a tricky one.
-Without competitors, I’d question the demand for this space.
-With fast-growing competitors, I’d question the disadvantage.
-With a number of companies around 20-30 employees, I’d question the growth potential of the space.
+Without competitors, I'd question the demand for this space.
+With fast-growing competitors, I'd question the disadvantage.
+With a number of companies around 20-30 employees, I'd question the growth potential of the space.

 ### 7. Can I build a 10x product in this space?
 Do I and the co-founders have the background and expertise to create a significantly better product than everyone else?